WICG/display-locking/privacy-assessments/isvisible.md

 * What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This function exposes information that is already available to the page, and is retrievable by other means.
+For the most part, this function exposes information that is already available to the page, and is retrievable by other means.
+The exception to this case is getting the value from a closed shadow tree.
+Specifically, if a light DOM element is not visible because of the structure of a closed shadow tree, this function would be able to return the correct result, but this result is not easily retrieved by other means.

 It is being exposed, because it is difficult to efficiently and correctly compute this value.
 The function ss provided as a useful convenience.

 * Do features in your specification expose the minimum amount of information necessary to enable their intended uses?